Wednesdayw/web-sprint-challenge-advanced-css-and-intro-js/README.md

 1. How would you describe acessibility on the web to someone new to programming?
 2. Talk about 3 different things you can do to ensure your website is accessible.
 3. How would you explain the concept of a variable to someone new to programming?
+It stores data, information.
 4. What is the purpose of using functions in code?

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.